MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

     :scale: 30
     :align: center

     *Figure 8.
-Reference elevations from which to compute the topographic evolution.
+Reference elevations from which to apply the relief amplification factor.
 These references are A) sea level, B) minimum, C) maximum, D) mean elevation.*

 .. _Thermal-tab: